hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `accept_dns`

-This option allows you to accept DNS settings of your tailnet that are configured on the [DNS page][tailscale_dns] of the admin console.
+This option allows you to accept the DNS settings of your tailnet that are configured on the [DNS page][tailscale_dns] of the admin console.

 For more information, see the "DNS" section of this documentation.